Guide to the ROTC Program

 You need a minimum 2.5 high school GPA for ROTC to qualify for ROTC scholarships.
 You must also maintain a 2.5 college GPA.

-Additional entry requirements include being at least 17 years old, scoring at least 19 on the ACT or 920 on the SAT, and passing your military branch's physical fitness test.
+Additional entry requirements include being at least 17 years old, taking the SAT or ACT, and passing your military branch’s physical fitness test.

 Do colleges look at ASVAB scores?